Lower Saxony – Scotland

 The sixth edition of the Lower Saxony – Scotland Joint Forum 2025 will be held at The Royal Society of Edinburgh.

 The Royal Society of Edinburgh (RSE) is an organisation that recognises, supports and mobilises expertise from across academia, business and public service for the benefit of Scotland and the wider world.
-It has over 1,800 Fellows from a range of disciplines and among the most distinguished in their fields.
+It has over 1,800 fellows from a range of disciplines and among the most distinguished in their fields.
 These excellent researchers engage and connect nationally as well as internationally to share knowledge and tackle the most pressing challenges of the modern world.